ZG2017/ZG2017.github.io/README.md

 ## 🎓 About Me

-Welcome to my website!
-I'm a Senior AI Researcher with 6+ years of experience in machine learning engineering and research, specializing in recommendation systems, LLMs-based reasoning/agentic system, and Graph Neural Networks.
+I am a Senior AI Researcher with over six years of experience in machine learning engineering and research, specializing in recommendation systems, LLM-based reasoning and agentic systems, and Graph Neural Networks.
 I hold a Master of Engineering in Electrical & Computer Engineering from the University of Toronto (GPA: 3.67/4.00) and a Bachelor of Science in Physics from Wuhan University of Technology (GPA: 3.75/4.00).

 ### Key Expertise
 - **Domains**: Recommendation Systems, LLMs-based Reasoning/Agent/Memory systems, Graph Neural Networks (GNNs)
 - **ML Frameworks**: PyTorch, TensorFlow, vLLM, LangGraph, Transformers, Selenium, MCP, Elastic Search, Scikit-Learn, AWS
 - **Languages**: Python
-- **Experience**: 6+ years of machine learning engineering/research experiences.
+- **Experience**: Over six years of machine learning engineering and research experience.

 ---